myffs/Fnf-EchoEngine/README.md

 ## Feature

-HTML5 Support
+-HTML5 Support
-Press escape on the title menu to exit the game
+-Press escape on the title menu to exit the game
-Cool notes button in chart editor
+-Cool notes button in chart editor
-Freeplay song text is centered now like in forest engine (i didnt steal i promise) A bit more health when hitting a note, and loosing a bit more health when missing.
+-Freeplay song text is centered now like in forest engine (i didnt steal i promise) -A bit more health when hitting a note, and loosing a bit more health when missing.
-1 More Event
+-1 More Event
-More Coming Soon
+-More Coming Soon